-It is currently not possible to predict the magnitude or duration of the COVID-19 pandemic's impact on our business or the future impact of the recent, ongoing and possible future unrest.
+While we feel positive with progress to date, it is currently not possible to fully predict the magnitude or duration of the COVID-19 pandemic's impact on our business or the future impact of the recent, ongoing and possible future unrest.
 The extent to which these events impact our business will depend on numerous evolving factors that we may not be able to control or accurately predict, including without limitation:

+•the impact of possible disruption to our supply chain caused by distribution and other logistical issues, including delays in manufacturing chips used in our sensors, which could delay our ability to deploy new go-live miles or update our currently deployed technology;

+•the impact of increased sensor costs and unforeseen operating expenses, difficulties, delays and other additional deployment expenses created by the pandemic, resulting in business disruptions and global supply chain issues;

-- the duration and scope of the challenges created by pandemic or by ongoing social unrest; - governmental, business and individuals' actions that have been and continue to be taken in response to these events; - · the impact of the pandemic and social unrest on economic activity and actions taken in response; - the effect on our customers and demand for our products and services;
+•the duration and scope of the challenges created by the pandemic or by ongoing social unrest;

+•governmental, business and individuals' actions that have been and continue to be taken in response to these events;

+•the impact of the pandemic and social unrest on economic activity and actions taken in response;

+•the effect on our customers and demand for our products and services;

-• our ability to continue to sell our products and services, including as a result of travel restrictions and people working from home, or restrictions on access to our potential customers;
+•our ability to continue to sell our products and services, including as a result of travel restrictions and people working from home, or restrictions on access to our potential customers;

-- the ability of our customers to pay for our products and services; - · any closures of our facilities and the facilities of our customers and suppliers; and - the degree to which our employees or those of our customers or suppliers become ill with COVID-19.
+•the ability of our customers to pay for our products and services;

+•any closures of our facilities and the facilities of our customers and suppliers; and

+•the degree to which our employees or those of our customers or suppliers become ill with COVID-19.